jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

 It won't help to retrain the model when using the same training data every time.

-Because of that, the model's `build` function should retrieve the up-to-date training data from <Anchor label="the Feature Store" href="https://jfrog.com/blog/what-is-a-feature-store-in-ml-and-do-i-need-one/" target="_blank">the Feature Store</Anchor>.
+Because of that, the model's `build` function should retrieve the up-to-date training data from <Anchor label="the Feature Store" target="_blank" href="https://jfrog.com/blog/what-is-a-feature-store-in-ml-and-do-i-need-one/">the Feature Store</Anchor>.

-If you aren't familiar with the JFrog ML Feature Store, check out our [QuickStart](/docs/feature-store-quick-start-guide "Feature Store Quick Start Guide") guide.
+If you aren't familiar with the JFrog ML Feature Store, check out our <Anchor label="QuickStart" title="Feature Store Quick Start Guide" href="/docs/feature-store-quick-start-guide">QuickStart</Anchor> guide.

 #### Pre-requisites